Priority urban areas where treatment needs to improve

 Aerial photo of Tubbercurry WWTP

-You can see the full list of priority urban areas and the environmental issue at each area at this link.
-This also shows when and how Uisce Éireann plans to resolve the priority issue at each area.
-There is further information on the priority areas in the EPA’s latest Urban Waste Water Treatment Report.
+You can find details about the priority areas and the environmental issue at each area by downloading the priority areas list.
+This also shows Uisce Éireann’s plans and timelines for resolving the issues at each area.
+Further information on the priority areas is available in the EPA’s latest Urban Wastewater Treatment Report.

-The number of priority areas where treatment needs to improve has decreased from 148 in 2017 to 75 in 2025.
+The number of priority areas where treatment needs to improve has decreased from 148 in 2017 to 75 at the end of 2025.

 Priority Areas